 - Equipment defects causing injuries to equipment operators and nearby workers.

-- Improper loading, unloading, and securing of cargo which can result cargo falling on dock workers or shifting cargo leading to capsized boats.
+- Improper loading, unloading, and securing of cargo which can result in cargo falling on dock workers or shifting cargo leading to capsized boats.

 - Crane and other equipment accidents caused by operator error, poor safety training and precautions, and defective equipment.